 Graduates of this program will be able to:

-Students must choose between a 3-hour culminating experience (LIS 60092, or LIS 60098, or LIS 60792) or a 6-hour master's thesis to meet degree requirements.
-LIS 60792 Culminating Experience Practicum in K-12 Libraries is open only to students selecting a course of study in K-12 Libraries.
+Students must choose between a 3-hour culminating experience (LIS 60092, or LIS 60098, or LIS 60792) or a 6-hour master's thesis (LIS 60199) to meet degree requirements.
+LIS 60792 Culminating Experience Practicum in K-12 Libraries is available only to students selecting a course of study in K-12 Libraries.

 American Library Association

 - News & Events